CGordini/cgordini.github.com/_posts/2019/2019-10-06-waterford.md

 ---
-layout: Waterford Track Day - Track-Organized
+title: Waterford Track Day - Track-Organized
 ---

 Every year, Waterford Hills arranges something around [8 different open track days](http://www.waterfordhills.com/events-calendar.html).
 I actually got involved with being a corner worker and flagging some of them, and in return, they allowed me to do their last open track day of the year for a price I couldn't refuse.